-Duquesne University is excited to invite undergraduate biochemistry and chemistry majors interested in research to apply to the Integrated Computational and Experimental Chemistry NSF-REU Program, sponsored by the U.S. Department of Defense's Awards to Stimulate and Support Undergraduate Research Education (ASSURE) program in collaboration with the National Science Foundation's Research Experiences for Undergraduates (REU) program.
+Duquesne University is excited to invite undergraduate biochemistry and chemistry majors interested in research to apply to the Integrated Computational and Experimental Chemistry NSF-REU Program, sponsored by the National Science Foundation's Research Experiences for Undergraduates (REU) program.

 The novelty of the program is that students will learn how to integrate computational techniques into their repertoire of problem solving skills to be more effective in the laboratory.
 The objectives are:

 Connection of student(s) with faculty from the same institution to forge in-house student-mentor relationships (when possible).

 Extension of meaningful research experiences beyond the 10 weeks at the summer site throughout the academic year (if appropriate).

 Focus on the career development of faculty mentors through peer-review publications and single investigator grants.

 Meaningful and novel research experiences in nationally recognized research groups at Duquesne in exciting and broad scientific themes, such as nanotechnology, homeland security, advanced instrumentation, forensic sciences, pharmaceutical drug design and chemical biology.

 Training by academic and industrial experts on the fundamentals of molecular modeling, and the use of state-of-the-art computational facilities and modern software to advance experimental research (Doug Fox, Gaussian).

 Opportunities for underrepresented students, female scientists, and those who might not otherwise have the opportunity of a research experience, particularly those from institutions where research programs are limited.